 4. How liquid is this investment?

 Liquidity refers to the ease with which you can convert the investment to cash without incurring much loss in value.
-Ask the broker whether you will be able to get out of the investment if necessary.
+Ask the broker or financial advisor whether you will be able to get out of the investment if necessary.
 Sometimes the answer is “yes” or “maybe,” but only if you’re willing to incur some penalty or sell at a loss.
 Sometimes the answer is “no” because there is no redemption feature or because no secondary market exists.
 And if the investment can be turned to cash, ask how long it would take do so.

 5. Are there any comparable investments that would cost less?

-Your broker charges commissions when you invest, but there can be other transaction costs as well.
+Your broker/advisor likely charges commissions when you invest, but there can be other transaction costs as well.
 Often the issuer and its affiliates charge internal fees and expenses, and the range of those costs can vary enormously depending on what you buy.
 Indeed, some investments carry such high transaction costs that you would have to earn double-digit returns just to break even and begin receiving profit.
 You should ask your broker to give you a break-even analysis or to at least explain and estimate each category of costs you’ll incur.
 You’ll also want to ask whether there are ways of achieving your investment goals with less expense.
 Remember: if both high cost and lower cost alternatives exist and there is no significant benefit to you from opting for the higher cost investment, your broker’s recommendation of the higher cost alternative would be unsuitable.

 Hugh Berkson is a Securities Attorney with McCarthy, Lebit, Crystal & Liffman, Co.
 LPA.
 Hugh is rated AV® Preeminent™ by Martindale-Hubbell®.